 Part of serving the Lord is offering oneself in service to others.
 Grade 9 students participate in a service trip at the beginning of the school year; for two days, they work at various drop-in centres in downtown Toronto.
 It is a great opportunity for them to get to know each other and teachers, as well as to help others and honour God by doing simple things like sorting clothing or serving lunch.
+It is part of what we do to help students learn to respect God, themselves, others, and property.

 In Grade 10, students go on a two-day, overnight trip during which they learn about the importance of empathy, their own and their peers' talents and gifts, and ways to work effectively with others.
 In addition, they have the opportunity to connect or reconnect with each other in meaningful ways.

-The Grade 11 English/Perspective classes spend four days in service to others usually in Toronto.
+The Grade 11 English/Perspective classes spend three days in service to others usually in Toronto.
 This trip provides students an opportunity to expand their worldview, help others who need assistance, and deepen relationships with classmates.

-During the March Break, a group of Grade 12 students usually travels to Central America for an optional, intensive 7 to 10 day service trip.
+During the March Break, one or two groups of students usually travel to Central America for an optional, intensive 7 to 10 day service learning trip.